 - continuous funds to pay for home health care.

 To apply for the Dementia Caregiver Assistance Program, family caregiver must fill out application below in full and completely.
-To obtain a hard copy of this application, please contact Dee Dee at the information below.
+Click here to obtain a hard copy of this application.

 You will be notified within 10 business days on the status of your application.
 For questions, please contact Dee Dee Harris at DHarris@DementiaNC.org or 919.832.3732.